use-hydra-ai/hydra-controlbar-starter/README.md

 ## Demo Components

-The template includes a sample CRM application with the following components:
+The template includes a sample CRM application with components related to the following tasks:

 - Lead Management
 - Meeting Scheduling
 - Messaging System
 - Notes System

+They can be used through the control bar, or through the dashboard 'traditional UI'.

 ## Getting Started